UBC-MDS/compassist/CONTRIBUTING.md

 Please note that the `compassist` project is released with a Code of Conduct.
 By contributing to this project you agree to abide by its terms.

+## Attribution

+These contribution guidelines were adapted from the [cookiecutter contribution guidelines](https://github.com/cookiecutter/cookiecutter/blob/main/CONTRIBUTING.md).